Audiovisual and media policy

 1. The Audiovisual Media Services Directive (AVMSD)

 During the 1980s, new developments in broadcasting technologies led to an increase in the number of commercial TV stations in the EU and to broadcasts being received in several countries.
-This gave rise to a need for common minimum standards, which were first laid out in the Television without Frontiers Directive in 1989 (89/552/EEC).
+This gave rise to a need for common minimum standards, which were first laid down in the Television without Frontiers Directive in 1989 (89/552/EEC).
 Its first revision in 1997 put in place the ‘country of origin’ principle, meaning that broadcasters are under the jurisdiction of the Member State in which they are based.
 Provisions taking into account new services, such as ‘video on demand’ (VOD), were added in the 2007 revision.
 The Directive was codified in 2010 and renamed as the Audiovisual Media Services Directive (AVMSD).

 One of the goals of the AVMSD is to protect minors from inappropriate on-demand content.
 In 2022, a new strategy for a better internet for kids (BIK+) was adopted.
 Among the various initiatives in this area are the Better Internet for Kids programme and the Safer Internet Centres.